 Again keeping to the Northern suburbs, there are many many more Asian restaurants.
 Hanson Road is also a great street for more Vietnamese food.
 One that stands out and a favourite is Pho Ba Ria 2!
 Everything from pho to all the Vietnamese treats.
 Just down the road is Vietnam, super well known and probably the original Vietnamese restaurant in Adelaide.
 Always fully booked and busy.
 Closest thing to eating food in Vietnam!

-Dennis Leslie is Executive Chef at Hill of Grace Restaurant, Adelaide.
+Dennis Leslie is former Executive Chef at Hill of Grace Restaurant, Adelaide, now a head chef in Thailand.
 His mother is from the Philippines.

 Brisbane, Where Greek, Italian and Vietnamese Communities Thrive